srcdev888/AppSecRepository/docker/jenkins/README.md

-# Installing Jenkins container
+# Running Jenkins container
 * Author:   Pedric Kng
-* Updated:  19 Feb 2020
+* Updated:  24 Dec 2020

-Guide on installing Jenkins container with Java JDK and Maven tooling
+This is a basic guide on running Jenkins container with Java JDK and Maven tooling

+If you are interested in installing Jenkins container with Checkmarx plugin, refer to Jenkins container including Checkmarx plugin [[4]].

 ***
 ## Installation